hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Ogre bodyguard 6 3 2 4 4 3 3 2 7
-Weapons/Armour: Either two swords, axes or clubs (or any mix of them), or a double-handed weapon (you may choose which).
-Ogres wear light armour
+Weapons/Armor: Either two swords, axes or clubs (or any mix of them), or a double-handed weapon (you may choose which).
+Ogres wear light armor
 Skills: The Ogre bodyguard may choose from Combat and Strength when he gains a new skill.
 Special Rules